lukechampine/geiger/README.md

 Just call `go geiger.Count()` at the top of your `main` function to be subjected to an annoying high-pitched tone when your program allocates too much.

-This package is in a pretty unpolished state.
-First of all, it emits a constant tone, not a series of clicks like a real Geiger counter, because I couldn't figure out how to get the `beep` package to click the way I wanted.
-Second, the package itself incurs a non-zero number of allocations per second (~100 on MacOS, presumably different on other platforms) which throws off the reading.
+This package is in a pretty unpolished state. ~~First of all, it emits a constant tone, not a series of clicks like a real Geiger counter, because I couldn't figure out how to get the `beep` package to click the way I wanted.~~ (EDIT: [fixed, thanks @klauspost!](https://github.com/lukechampine/geiger/pull/1)) Second, the package itself incurs a non-zero number of allocations per second (~100 on MacOS, presumably different on other platforms) which throws off the reading.
 Third, it's completely unconfigurable: you can't adjust the "sensitivity," and